What You Can Do with a Geography Degree

 • Ability to manipulate geographic data and working with maps, graphs, and diagrams, using related computer equipment and software

-Sectors of Industry for Geography Careers
+Sectors of Industry for Careers in Geography

 There are many sectors of industry in which you can find work that’s relevant to your degree.
 These sectors include: